Upturn unsubscribed user

 overview logo History and Background

 Smithfield Foods was founded in 1936 in Smithfield, Virginia.
-Initially a small pork processing plant, it grew through acquisitions and expansions to become one of the world's largest pork producers and processors.
-In 2013, it was acquired by WH Group, a Chinese company.
+It grew to become the world's largest pork processor and hog producer.
+In 2013, it was acquired by WH Group (formerly Shuanghui International Holdings), a Chinese holding company.

 business area logo Core Business Areas

-• Fresh Pork: Processing and distribution of fresh pork products, including various cuts and preparations.
+• Fresh Pork: Production and sale of fresh pork products, including cuts, loins, ribs, and ground pork.

-• Packaged Meats: Production of packaged meats such as bacon, sausage, ham, and deli meats.
+• Packaged Meats: Processing and sale of packaged meat products, such as bacon, ham, sausage, hot dogs, and deli meats.

 leadership logo Leadership and Structure